Ikey Tigers: Stadium

 The Ikey Tigers play their home fixtures on the Groote Schuur Rugby Field which is adjacent to the university campus.
 The fields are known commonly by UCT students as The Green Mile.
 Since the inception of the Varsity Cup, the field has not met the required standards for night fixtures which has resulted in UCT playing two "home" finals away, namely in 2008 when they had to travel to Stellenbosch to play Maties and in 2011 when they had to travel to Pretoria to play Tuks.
 On 7 March 2011 the UCT rugby club received a $1 million donation from Neville Isdell which allowed them to dust off their longtime plans to build a proper rugby stadium.

 Rivalries

 The Ikey Tigers main rivalry is with Stellenbosch University's Maties.
 The rivalry is fuelled by the relative geographical proximity of the two universities, and their status as the two top universities in the Western Cape.
-This rivalry is further intensified by the fact that they are the two most successful teams in the competition and have competed two finals against each other.
-Matches between these two teams draw large crowds and are normally televised on SuperSport.